peace-adamu/APWEN-Hackathon/README.md

 ## 2.0 Materials and Method
 ### 2.1 Data Collection
-The supervised machine learning model was developed using milling machine data collected at the Project Development Institute (PRODA), Enugu State.
+The supervised machine learning model was developed using milling machine data.
 The dataset consists of 10,000 observations with five input parameters: air temperature, process temperature, rotational speed, torque, and tool wear.
 ### 2.2 Model Building
 The Random Forest Classifier model was developed using these inputs.
 The pipeline used included 100 estimators.
 The dataset was split into a 70:30 ratio for training and testing, respectively.